thewhodidthis/headlines/readme.md

 })
 ```

-The following are equivalent producing exact same output,
+The following are equivalent producing exactly the same output,

 ```html
 <!-- mix items sorted by date -->
 <just-headlines src="#">